Simple and Honest Confidence Intervals in Nonparametric Regression: Introduction

-In deriving these results, we answer three main questions.
-First, how to optimally form a CI based on a given class of kernel-based estimators?
-Popular approaches include undersmoothing (choosing the bandwidth to shrink more quickly than the MSE optimal bandwidth) and bias-correction (subtracting an estimate of the bias).
-We show that widening the CI to take into account bias is more efficient (in the sense of leading to a smaller CI while maintaining coverage) than both of these approaches.
-In particular, we show that, in contrast to the practice of undersmoothing, the optimal bandwidth for CI construction is \emph{larger} than the MSE optimal bandwidth.
+When the criterion for bandwidth choice is the length of the resulting CI, we show that the resulting bandwidth is in fact \emph{larger} than the MSE optimal bandwidth.
 This contrasts with the work of \citet{hall_effect_1992} and \citet{ccf15} on optimality of undersmoothing.
 Importantly, these papers restrict attention to CIs that use the usual critical value $z_{1-\alpha/2}$.
 It then becomes necessary to choose a small enough bandwidth so that the bias is asymptotically negligible relative to the standard error, since this is the only way to achieve correct coverage.
 Our results imply that rather than choosing a smaller bandwidth, it is better to use a larger critical value that takes into account the potential bias; this also ensures correct coverage regardless of the bandwidth sequence.
 While the fixed-length CIs shrink at the optimal rate, undersmoothed CIs shrink more slowly.
-We also show that fixed-length CIs are about 30\% shorter than the bias-corrected CIs, once the standard error is adjusted to take into account the variability of the bias estimate (\citet{cct14} show that doing so is important in order to maintain coverage).

-Second, since the MSE criterion is typically used for estimation, one may prefer to report a CI that is centered around the MSE optimal estimator, rather than reoptimizing the bandwidth for length and coverage of the CI\@.
-How much is lost by using the MSE optimal bandwidth to construct the CI\@?
-We show that, under a range of conditions most commonly used in practice, the loss in efficiency is very small: a fixed-length CI centered at the MSE optimal bandwidth is 99\% efficient in these settings.
-Therefore, there is little efficiency loss from not re-optimizing the bandwidth for inference.
+We also show that under smoothness assumptions needed to implement bias-correction, our CIs shrink at a faster rate than bias-corrected CIs, once the standard error is adjusted to take into account the variability of the bias estimate (\citet{cct14} show that doing so is important for maintaining coverage).
+The oversmoothing relative to the MSE optimal bandwidth is relatively modest: under a range of conditions most commonly used in practice, a fixed-length CI centered at the MSE optimal bandwidth is 99\% efficient relative to using the CI optimal bandwidth.
+Therefore, a practically attractive implementation of our CIs is to simply center them around an estimator with MSE optimal bandwidth, rather than reoptimizing the bandwidth for length and coverage of the CI\@.